RavingSmurfGB/GPI_Case/README.md

 - emulationstation #auto
 + python /home/pi/GPI_Case/client.py

+Also configure exec permissions for launch_emulationstation.sh launch_game.sh and client.py

 The workflow should be:

 1. By Defualt on startup a game should launch and not alow the user to exit.